Gonville – Period elegance and modern luxury meet in this boutique setting.

 - Room Service: Available from Atrium Brasserie around the clock.

-The Gonville Hotel – Rooms
+Gonville – Rooms

 - Room Types: Classic Twin Room/Classic Twin Room with Bath • Classic Double Room/Classic Double Room with Bath • Superior Double Room • Deluxe Double Room • Deluxe Double Room with Balcony • Deluxe King Room (Deluxe rooms correspond to the botanical-themed feature rooms) • List of all Rooms